Measuring Lens Field of View (FOV)

 and solving for 'k' yields the following:

-Entrance Pupil: 'k' is also the offset from the common measurment point
+Entrance Pupil: 'k' is also the offset from the common measurement point

 to the location of the Entrance Pupil for your lens, also known as the